Studio-Quatro/job-finder/docs/2-first_approach.md

 We develop software solutions with agile metodology.
 First, we need to define scope and requirements of the project and then we can proceed to development planning.

-Usually, we develop in six weeks cicles and, then, we take two weeks to analyze the job done and refine the next development cycle.
+Usually, we develop in six weeks cicles and then we take two weeks to analyse the job done and define the next development cycle.

-For us, is fundamental have a MVP (minimum viable product) delivered even from the first development cycle.
-For you, that means a first version of your product totally functional with his fundamental features ready to use (IN SIX WEEKS).
+For us, is essential to have a MVP (minimum viable product) delivered even from the first development cycle.
+For you, that means a first version of your product totally functional with the basic features ready to use (IN SIX WEEKS).

-Working in this way, after each delivery, we have two weeks to analyze the product with you and your users and planning posible pivots.
-In our experience, it's very frecuent that users don't use some very complex features and, in the other hand, are loving other thing that we considered a "secondary thing" at first.
-Fortunately, we don't need wait a year or six months to take other path or maybe give more protagonism to that secondary thing that was awesome for your users. *We could do that in the next six weeks development cicle*.
+Working in this way, after each delivery, we have two weeks to analyse the product with you and your users and planning potential improvements.
+In our experience, it's very frequent that users don't use some very complex features and prefer to use other things that we considered a "secondary" at first look.
+Fortunately, we don't need wait a year or six months to take other path or maybe give more value to those "secondary things" that are awesome for your users. *We could do that in the next six weeks development cicle*.

 ## Tech stack

-For this specific problem, we propose to use the following technology stack.
+We propose to use the following technology stack.
 It ensures scaling posibilities and fast developments cycles.
 Plus, we love using modern and super powerful technologies.

 ![Tech stack](figures/stack.png)